yunojuno/django-impersonate/README.rst

 **To allow some users to impersonate other users**

-You can optionally allow only some non-superuser and non-staff users to impersonate by adding a **IMPERSONATE_CUSTOM_ALLOW** setting.
+You can optionally allow only some non-superuser and non-staff users to impersonate by adding a **CUSTOM_ALLOW** setting option.
 Create a function that takes a request object, and based on your rules, returns True if the user is allowed to impersonate or not.

 **To limit what users a user can impersonate**

-By, optionally, setting the **IMPERSONATE_CUSTOM_USER_QUERYSET** you can control what users can be impersonated.
+By, optionally, setting the **CUSTOM_USER_QUERYSET** option you can control what users can be impersonated.
 It takes a request object of the user, and returns a QuerySet of users.
 This is used when searching for users to impersonate, when listing what users to impersonate, and when trying to start impersonation.

 **Signals**